stillwater-sc/universal/applications/README.md

-# Examples of the benefit of using posit arithmetic over IEEE floating point
+# Examples of the benefit of using custom number systems

-This directory contains computational science examples that demonstrate and quantify the benefits of using posit arithmetic.
+This directory contains computational science examples that demonstrate and quantify the benefits of using custom arithmetic types, such as fixed-point and posits, to solve computational problems.

 ## Accuracy